-In the evening, if you wish, we will drive you to the top of the old Arab quarter, the 'Albayzin' where you can have dinner at Restaurante Jardines de Zoraya.
+2 nights.
+Relax and in the evening, if you wish, we will drive you to the top of the old Arab quarter, the 'Albayzin' where you can have dinner at Restaurante Jardines de Zoraya.

-An atmospheric area, the restaurant has a great menu and hosts a superb Flamenco performance by talented local performers.
+An atmospheric area, the restaurant hosts a superb Flamenco performance by talented local performers.

-Nearby, you can see the Alhambra, lit up in the dusk or night, across the valley from the viewing point 'Mirador' of San Nicolas.
+Nearby, you can see the Alhambra across the valley from the 'Mirador San Nicolas'.

-You can take a taxi back to your hotel or wander down to the bottom of the hill to your hotel.
+Your Tour Leader will leave you to enjoy the evening and you can take a taxi back to your hotel or walk down to hill.